OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 1. IPMI_ library: If you want to implement power saving as described in the Power_Saving_Guide_ then you must install the FreeIPMI_ development library prerequisite::

-     yum install freeipmi-devel
+     dnf install freeipmi-devel

    See the presentation *Saving Power with Slurm by Ole Nielsen* in the Slurm_publications_ page.

    Since the official RPM repos may contain old versions, it may be necessary to build newer ``freeipmi`` RPMs from a development version (such as master), see the section on :ref:`ipmi_power_monitoring`.

-2. If you want to build the **Slurm REST API** daemon named slurmrestd_ (from Slurm_ 20.02 and newer), then you must install these prerequisites also::
+2. If you want to build the **Slurm REST API** daemon named slurmrestd_, then you must install these prerequisites also::

-     yum install http-parser-devel json-c-devel libjwt-devel
+     dnf install http-parser-devel json-c-devel libjwt-devel

    The minimum version requirements are listed in the rest_quickstart_ guide:
    HTTP Parser (>= v2.6.0), LibYAML (optional, >= v0.2.5), JSON-C (>= v1.12.0).